-It’s time for the second post in our Display 101 series, where we teach you everything you need to know about intelligent displays.
+Welcome to our Display 101 series, where we teach you everything you need to know about intelligent displays.
 Last time we talked about the difference between resistive and capacitive touch panels, and now, we go more into detail of the latter kind.

-Today, capacitive touchscreens are used more often than resistive ones.
+Nowadays, capacitive touchscreens are used more often than resistive ones.
 When it comes to devices, we can meet two kinds of capacitive touch panels: self and mutual capacitance.

-The green points (on the image below) were touched at the same time, so Y0, Y2, and X1, X3 electrodes change their capacitance.
+The green points (on the image below) were touched at the same time, so that the Y0, Y2, and X1, X3 electrodes change their capacitance.
 Because the same electrode is used for the red point, the controller can’t find the correct touch coordinates.

 Another kind of self-capacitive touch is the type of technology where the active area is covered in multiple separate pads on a single layer.
 As every pad needs to be checked individually, the controller has a lot of ports to read the status from.
-This idea is rarely implemented in a device because it quickly increases the complexity of the circuit with a growing resolution of the active area, making it not workable in common applications.
+This idea is rarely implemented in final devices, because it quickly increases the complexity of the circuit with a growing resolution of the active area, making it not workable in common applications.

-Now, we’ll explain how it works, too.
+Now, we’ll explain how it works.

-The touch panel contains a grid, like an array, where it consists of an X by Y array of traces, creating X*Y units of capacitors.
+The touch panel contains a grid, like an array, where it consists of X by Y arrays of traces, creating X*Y units of capacitors.
 It creates a mutual capacitance between the elements of the columns and rows.
 The controller measures each node separately, changing the distortion of the electrical field to the touch position.

-So, when the finger is near the screen or touches it, the capacitance decreases.
+When the finger is near the screen or touches it, the capacitance decreases.

 Although mutual capacitance is more popular nowadays, it has a major disadvantage – a lower immunity to touch noise.
 It’s more easily disturbed by water or dust on the touch area.
 In addition, the mutual capacitance controller needs to do more calculation than the self-capacitance one.